deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 I find if I've pinned a tab, I often know what it is and don't need to see the full filename in the tab.
 You can save some horizontal space by shrinking the tab size for pinned tabs.

+You will still see the full filename in the tooltip when you hover the mouse over the tab, and in the [breadcrumbs navigation bar](#breadcrumbs-navigation) when you have the file selected.

 GUI setting: `Workbench › Editor: Pinned Tab Sizing` to `shrink`.

 JSON setting: